akioweh/EducationPerfected/README.md

 public and accessible indefinitely.
 In any case, you are very welcome to contribute to this project.
 Contributions can be in the form of new features, bug fixes, anti-cheat bypass, or even simply fixing typos and documentation.
-I have to specifically thank [Garv](https://github.com/garv-shah) for his discovery of an exploit that made V1 fully-auto answer possible along other details.
+I have to specifically thank [Garv](https://github.com/garv-shah) for his discovery of an exploit that made V1 fully-auto answer possible.

 TODO list? or never-DO list? no one knows :P
 - Auto navigation between tasks (temporarily achieved with script+.js during V1)